itsadrita/rag/README.md

 Run the Application: Start the Streamlit app:

 streamlit run app.py
 Access the Application: Open http://localhost:8501 in your browser.
-For mobile access, open the URL in the WebView of your Flutter app.
+For mobile access, open the URL in the WebView of your Flutter